 index operator

-Array for which an element or multiple elements are requested. - index, rowIndex, colIndex (float)
+array float[]string[]bool[] Array for which one or more elements are requested.

-Array containing zero-based linear/row/column indices of array elements or logical values indicating whether a specific index is included.
+indices, rowIndices, colIndices float[]bool[] Arrays containing zero-based indices, or logical values indicating whether a specific index is included.

 Indexing with index values

-The index operator returns the array element at a specific zero-based index position:
+The index operator returns the array element at a specific zero-based index position, or at a specific row and column in a 2D array.

 Indexing with index arrays

-Further, array elements can be indexed by an array (indices, rowIndices, colIndices).
-In this case the index operator returns a new array.
-Its dimensions are prescribed by the dimensions of the indices array.
+Array elements can also be indexed by an array.
+In that case, the index operator returns a new array whose dimensions are prescribed by the dimensions of the index array.

 Logical indexing

-An indices array (indices, rowIndices, colIndices) can also be given by logical values indicating whether a specific index is included:
+An index array can also be given by logical values indicating whether a specific index is included.

 Invalid indexing

-If an index is negative or greater than or equal to the number of elements or rows or columns respectively, a default value is returned.
+If an index is negative or greater than or equal to the number of elements, rows, or columns respectively, a default value is returned.
 The default value is 0 for float arrays, false for bool arrays, and "" for string arrays.

 Linear indexing

-If a 2d array is indexed in 1d, linear indexing is used.
-Indexing is performed row-wise starting with elements in the first row and continuing on successive rows.
+If a 2D array is indexed in 1D, linear indexing is used.
+Indexing is performed row-wise starting with the first row and continuing on successive rows.

 Related